 Find out more about the CT MORSE project here.

 As part of its CT MORSE activities, in 2017 ICCT developed a CT training curriculum, including a training guide, lesson plan for training sessions, and learning aids for training sessions (all electronic and written teaching and learning tools).
 This will take place under the next CT MORSE consortium.
 In the same year, ICCT also assisted with the project's logical framework and monitoring, measuring the impact of CT MORSE activities.

 In 2018, ICCT conducted an evaluation of the EU's external intervention in CT, including P/CVE, for relevance, coherence, efficacy and impact.
 ICCT published a report on this topic, which included 18 recommendations to inform the future implementation of EU-funded CT and P/CVE activities.

 As of 2022, ICCT has also been investigating the capabilities, needs and opportunities for operational support that the EU could provide to the repatriation of Iraqis in al-Hol to Iraq.
 A return process of Iraqis from al Hol to Iraq has already been set in motion from May 2021.
-The the Iraqi authorities have succeeded in creating a framework that with assistance from the international community could be able to facilitate reintegration into local communities for the Iraqi citizens in al Hol.
-ICCT experts will produce a study that will propose options for EU's participation in coordination with the Iraqi authorities and donors on the repatriation of Iraqis from al Hol and their reintegration in local communities.
+The Iraqi authorities have succeeded in creating a framework that with assistance from the international community could be able to facilitate reintegration into local communities for the Iraqi citizens in al Hol.
+ICCT experts produced a study that proposed options for EU's participation in coordination with the Iraqi authorities and donors on the repatriation of Iraqis from al Hol, and their reintegration in local communities.